fjvallarino/monomer/tasks.md

     - Review dialogs after change is in place
   - Move SizeReq to Core
     - Add concept of active layout direction (needed to have a single spacer/filler)
+  - Make button use label + box (way too much duplicated code)
+    - Add option to not use theme on label
+    - Follow the same ideas as on Dropdown
+    - Review dialogs after change is in place (button currently uses expandSize)
+      - Remove clearExtra from dialog buttons

 - Pending
   - Add header in all files, indicating license and documenting what the module does